3 Simple Projects to Get Your Home Ready for Summer

 - Seal the holes with silicone caulk.

 Voila!
-Now you can make your favorite plants or flowers a permanent part of your home.
+Now you can make your favorite plants or summer flowers a permanent part of your home.

 2. Give Your Home’s Exterior a Bath